gunpal5/Google_GenerativeAI/README.md

 ```

 **For more details and options, see the [wiki](https://github.com/gunpal5/Google_GenerativeAI/wiki).**
+---
+## Semantic Search Retrieval (RAG) with Google AQA 🔎

+The `Google_GenerativeAI` library makes implementing **Retrieval-Augmented Generation (RAG)** incredibly easy.
+RAG combines the strengths of Large Language Models (LLMs) with the precision of information retrieval.
+Instead of relying solely on the LLM's pre-trained knowledge, a RAG system first *retrieves* relevant information from a knowledge base (a "corpus" of documents) and then uses that information to *augment* the LLM's response.
+This allows the LLM to generate more accurate, factual, and context-aware answers.

+This library leverages **Google's Attributed Question Answering (AQA)** model, which is specifically designed for semantic search and question answering.
+AQA excels at understanding the intent behind a question and finding the most relevant passages within a corpus to answer it.
+Key features include:

+*   **Semantic Understanding:** AQA goes beyond simple keyword matching.
+It understands the *meaning* of the query and the documents.
+*   **Attribution:** AQA provides an "Answerable Probability" score, indicating its confidence in the retrieved answer.
+*   **Easy Integration:** The `Google_GenerativeAI` library provides a simple API to create corpora, add documents, and perform semantic searches.

+**For a step-by-step tutorial on implementing Semantic Search Retrieval with Google AQA, see the [wiki page](https://github.com/gunpal5/Google_GenerativeAI/wiki/Semantic-Search-Retrieval-with-Google-AQA).**
+---
 ## Streaming 🌊

 The GenerativeAI SDK supports streaming responses, allowing you to receive and process parts of the model's output as